floodsung/Deep-Learning-Papers-Reading-Roadmap/README.md

 - From outline to detail
 - From old to state-of-the-art
-- from generic to specific areas
+- From generic to specific areas
-- focus on state-of-the-art
+- Focus on state-of-the-art

 You will find many papers that are quite new but really worth reading.

-I would continue adding papers to this roadmap.
+I will continue adding papers to this roadmap.

 ---------------------------------------